slimcdk/go-police-news/README.md

-# Golang API wrapper client for https://politi.dk/doegnrapporter
+# Go client for fetching reports from https://politi.dk/doegnrapporter